 After a stroll around town, we pop into some of the galleries featured on the passport.
 One highlight is the Florence Regional Arts Alliance, a local institution that draws both lifelong artists and new hobbyists to explore, dabble and celebrate all levels of work.
 As I arrive, a class is underway.
 I watch as 10 students create similar paintings based on a photo of crashing waves that’s projected on a screen in front of them.
 I gaze quietly from the back of the room, glancing at the finished works from local artists displayed on the walls.

-After admiring the art class, Jackson and I jump back in the van, heading south toward Yachats, another creative town near where we’ll be setting up camp for the night.
+After admiring the art class, Jackson and I jump back in the van, heading north toward Yachats, another creative town near where we’ll be setting up camp for the night.

 Yachats: A Village Art Tour